8 Questions to Ask Yourself Before Starting a Community

 6. Determine how to tie in loyalty programs

 Those community members that really open themselves up to you – participate and help others – can be the most valuable.
-Not just for garnering social proof, but also when it comes to advocacy and loyalty programs.
+Not just for garnering social proof or idea management, but also when it comes to advocacy and loyalty programs.

 - Build relationships.
 Run contests, infographics, presentations to grab user attention and encourage discussion.